Amulya-coder/Flexmoney-YogaApp/README.md

 ### 📌 Registration form
 1. User need to add the name
 2. User need to add the age b/w 18 - 65 to register on the app
-3. After registering it can go to paymeny page
+3. After successfull registration it displays the message.

+### Note: Please wait for some time after registering it displays the pop up the server might take some time to respnd

 ### 📌 Payment Page
 1. User have to enter the registered email id